Jaysalgado/AWS-DataBridge/README.md

 # AWS-DataBridge
 AWS-DataBridge is a CLI application designed for AWS EC2 instances that allows users to import data from various file formats (XML, TXT, JSON, CSV) into multiple AWS databases including RDS, DynamoDB, Neptune, and DocumentDB.
-This tool automates the process of data conversion (converts all types to csv) and storage, ensuring flexibility and ease of use for different database needs.
+This tool automates the process of data conversion and storage, ensuring flexibility and ease of use for different database needs.

 ## Features
 - Converts and imports XML, TXT, JSON, and CSV files into AWS databases.